httpjay/GemVault-Banking-App/README.md

 ## 💼 Credits

-Developed by **Jay A Panchal** as part of a Secure Software Development course at Loyola Marymount University.
+Developed by **Jay A Panchal & Jil P Makwana** as part of a Secure Software Development course at Loyola Marymount University.
 Inspired by best practices taught in-class and OWASP recommendations.

 ---